-I’m pretty sure I’m not the only one that gets a little bit apprehensive about attending events, especially large exhibitions that are set up like a gauntlet that you have to navigate through while avoiding overzealous sales people pulling you from one badly designed stand to another.
+I’m pretty sure I’m not the only one that gets a little bit apprehensive about attending events, especially large exhibitions that are set up like a gauntlet that you have to navigate through while avoiding overzealous salespeople pulling you from one poorly designed stand to another.
 Conferences, training and networking events can be equally as daunting especially when you are attending on your own and have to join in group activities and network with strangers.
 As I’ve said in the past training, networking and meeting suppliers should be an integral part of our career.
-How many other professions have such a large skill-set that needs to be kept up to date?
-We need to know about the latest advances in technology, we need to know where the best restaurants are and we need to constantly refresh our soft skills.
-So we need to attend events on a regular basis.
+How many other professions have such a broad skill-set that needs to be kept up to date?
+We need to know about the latest advances in technology; we need to know where the best restaurants are and we need to refresh our soft skills.
+We need to attend events on a regular basis.

 Attending training courses that cost money can be a difficult sell to some organisations that do not think their support staff require additional training.
 This in itself is a whole other topic, but let’s say you’ve got past this hurdle and you are booked on to an event!
-It is a day out of the office in most cases so assistants do have to make the most out of it.
+It is a day out of the office in most cases, so assistants do have to make the most out of it.
 How do we ensure we get the most out of events when the prospect can be overwhelming?

-This is also where your social media networking comes in really handy because you can let your followers on Twitter or LinkedIn know that you are going and ask to meet anyone also attending.
-This is a great way to meet people in person and you already know you will have a shared interest, which make it easier to chat.
+This is also where your social media networking comes in handy because you can let your followers on Twitter or LinkedIn know that you are going and ask to meet anyone also attending.
+This is a great way to meet people in person and you already know you will have a shared interest, which makes it easier to chat.
 A final point to make is that event organisers should know that attending networking events can be challenging for some people so they should be going out of their way to make it as fun and friendly an experience as possible.
-If you come away from an event and didn’t feel like you were looked after by the organisers then it probably isn’t worth you going back the following year.
+If you came away from an event and didn’t feel like you were looked after by the organisers, then it probably isn’t worth you going back the following year.

 Do prepare yourself in other ways too (not just your networking questions!)
-Make sure you have looked at the list of exhibitors if you are attending a trade show, for example pick out 5 suppliers you want to meet and that can genuinely help you with your job.
+Make sure you have looked at the list of exhibitors if you are attending a trade show, for example, pick out five suppliers you want to meet and that can genuinely help you with your job.
 If you are attending a soft skills training session think about your personality and how this session can help you develop your character to cope with the pressures of your current role.
-Before attending a conference take a look at the delegate list, is there any one you’ve met before you can say hello to?
+Before attending a conference take a look at the delegate list, is there anyone you’ve met before you can say hello to?
 Think of a question you can ask at the end of one of the sessions so that you are pushing yourself forward and getting over any public speaking nerves.
 There are lots of things you can do before an event to ensure you are well prepared for the day ahead.

-Lastly have fun!
+Lastly, have fun!
 If you didn’t enjoy the experience why not?
 Was it you or was it the event itself?
 Remember to give constructive feedback to the organisers so that they understand the needs of assistants at such events.